 SyncMate can sync data on your Mac not only with Android devices, but with iOS devices, other Mac computers, online accounts and storages (iCloud, Google, Dropbox), Windows services (Outlook, Office 365 Home and Business editions).
 All these devices are synced with Mac within one app - SyncMate.

 Backing up your Android device with your Mac computer has never been easier with MacDroid.
-Simply plug in your Android to your computer via a USB cable and open MacDroid.
+Simply connect Android to Mac via a USB cable and open MacDroid.
 Once you open the program, you’ll see a menu on the left side with a list of “locations”.
 Click on your Android phone and MacDroid will list the contents to the right of this menu.
 Simply drag and drop whichever files you’d like to sync, or choose to sync all files.

 MacDroid prides itself on offering you easy access to your Android device via Mac’s Finder and the software is known for running efficiently and doing the job quickly.
 MacDroid also offers you the option to edit files on your Android via your Mac.
 You can also transfer photos, music, videos, and any files you’d like.
 MacDroid offers you plenty of customization options so you can choose exactly how you’d like to backup your Android phone to Mac.